-A detailed information packet called the "BCAP Family Handbook" will be e-mailed to parents by June 1st.
+A detailed information packet called the "BCAP Family Handbook" can be downloaded at the top of this page.
 On the first day of your camp session you will arrive early to check in and attend a short parent orientation.
 Campers will receive an orientation their first morning with their counselors.

 Can my camper be in the same group as his or her friends?